matemagyari/reference-ddd-blackjack/README.txt

 7. events about the game arrive on /player/{playerId}/table/{tableId} channel

+Architectural notes

+Hexagonal (Ports and Adapters) Architecture

+Event-Driven Architecture
+Domain events are published by Aggregate Roots, sometimes by Domain Services.
+The events are consumed by event handlers (classes extending org.home.blackjack.util.ddd.pattern.events.DomainEventSubscriber), which send them out or interact with the domain, lending a declarative-like programmatic style.

 Command&Query separation
 * the clients can send either commands, or queries.
-The commands change the state of the application and usually events are sent out.
-The queries never change the state and the answers are sent out asynchronously, like events
+The commands change the state of the application and usually events are sent out as a consequence.
+The queries never change the state and the answers are sent out asynchronously, like events.
+The Application Services consume Commands or Queries (instances of org.home.blackjack.core.app.dto.Command/Query)

-Domain Events
-Blackjack follows the Event Driven Architectural style

 Acceptance Testing
 * the acceptance tests are implemented using Cucumber.
 All tests could be run on 2 different levels.
 One test client simulates the user calling directly the application